samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 Miscellaneous
 - i sensed his eagerness. (should be easy; maybe rare words?) (acc)
 - there is believed to be sheep in the park. (weird, sounds acceptable) (unacc)

+### Cases where one student is very confident and the other one is very unconfident
+In most of these cases, the teacher is also quite unconfident or even wrong.
+It's very difficult to spot patterns in the sentences (describe what they've got in common).

+When LSTM is unconfident and BERT is confident, it's mostly:
+- lstm careful (correct), BERT confident (correct):      5x
+- lstm careful (incorrect), BERT confident (incorrect):  3x
+- rest (2x): lstm careful (incorrect), BERT confident (correct), OR lstm careful (correct), BERT confident (incorrect)

+When BERT is unconfident and LSTM is confident, it's mostly:
+- BERT careful (incorrect), LSTM confident (incorrect): 3x
+- BERT careful (correct), LSTM confident (correct):     3x
+- BERT careful (incorrect), LSTM confident (correct):   3x
+- BERT careful (correct), LSTM confident (incorrect):   1x

+### Cases where one student is right and the other is wrong (teacher being right)
+Hard to interpret and draw conclusions.
+Generally, many long sentences appear here.
+Also, in most cases the teacher is below-average confident and one or both students are very unconfident as well (sometimes the correct one, sometimes the incorrect one, and in ~50% cases both).

+### Overlap of the 2 students' hits/misses
+Surprisingly many mistakes are model-specific!
+Rougly 1/3 of each model's mistakes are made only by that model and the other model gets those right.
+### Cases where teacher is confident but both students are unconfident
+Most of these are really tricky sentences, mostly acceptable, and mostly predicted correctly but unconfidently by the teacher, with mixed correctness of students.
+Basically, hard cases that the teacher barely handles and the students are either just very unconfident or even incorrect.

+Tricky examples:
+- most columnists claim that a senior white house official has been briefing them, but none will reveal which one.
+- clearly, john probably will immediately learn french perfectly.
+- bill's story about sue and max's about kathy both amazed me.

+The two unacceptable examples the teacher got wrong:
+- the cat were bitten by the dog. (morphology) (unacc)
+- jones, that we were talking to last night, always watches football games alone. (long-range issue) (unacc)

+### Cases where teacher is right but both students are wrong
+These are long sentences:
+- neither von karajan's recording of beethoven's 6th on columbia nor klemperer's has the right tempo. (acc)
+- if the ants were called elephants and elephants ants, i'd be able to squash an elephant. (acc)
+- bill's wine from france and ted's from california cannot be compared. (acc)

+as well as sentences that are problematic only semantically:
+- my heart is pounding me. (unacc)
+- leslie told us about us. (unacc)
+- the tube was escaped by gas. (unacc)

+but also other short ungrammatical cases:
+- the children are fond with the ice cream. (requires knowledge of the specific verb and its prepositions) (unacc)
+- the table was wiped by john clean. (long-range deps) (unacc)

+In most cases, the teacher is right but unconfident.
+These are difficult sentences and the students, sometimes very confidently, make mistakes on them -- possibly to their length and complexity, and due to missing semantic knowledge needed to detect ungrammaticality.

+### Mistake type analysis (CoLA only)
+On simple sentences, students roughly match the teacher, it's the harder cases where students start making mistakes.

+Differences were considered only where there's ~100 or more examples in the category.

+#### BERT better:
+- adjunct (major), not consistently across minor categories
+- binding (major), consistently across minor categories
+- VP adjunct    (maj: adjunct)
+- Misc adjunct  (maj: adjunct)
+- Oblique       (maj: arg types)
+- PP Arg-VP     (maj: arg types)
+- high arity    (maj: arg altern)
+- Add Arg       (maj: arg altern)

+#### LSTM better:
+- predicate (major), mostly due to copula, really
+- determiner (major), mostly due to quantifier, really
+- copula        (maj: pred): unacceptable sentences which the teacher predicts mostly correctly. issues often related to word/clause order: `i wonder what to be a clown on the cover of.`, `because she's so pleasant, as for mary i really like her.`, `that john is reluctant seems.`, ``
+- passive       (maj: arg altern): unacceptable sentences, mixed success of teacher: `the paper was written by john up.`, `chris was handed sandy a note.`, `a pound was weighed by the book.`, etc.
+- Compx NP      (maj: N, Adj): mixed examples, mostly correctly predicted by teacher, often with long-range deps: `jack is the person with whom jenny fell in love with.`, `the only person whose kids dana is willing to put up with is pat.`, `i dislike the people in who we placed our trust.`, etc.
+- quantifier    (maj: determiner): mixed examples, mostly correctly predicted by teacher, often with long-range deps: `it has been determined that somebody will be appointed; it's just not clear yet who.`, `we wanted to invite someone, but we couldn't decide who to.`, `most people probably consider, even though the courts didn't actually find, klaus guilty of murder.`, `the newspaper has reported that they are about to appoint someone, but i can't remember who the newspaper has reported that they are about to appoint.`, etc